-The JFA became the first sports organisation in the world to sign with the UN Global Compact in 2009.
-The JFA pledges to apply the power of football to fight corruption and to help realise a world that recognises human rights, labour standards, and a sustainable environment.
-We shall act in compliance with the UN Global Compact, reinforce our organisational foundation, and contribute to the betterment of the global society.
+In 2009 JFA became the first sports organisation in the world to sign with the UN Global Compact.
+JFA pledges to apply the power of football to fight corruption and to help realise a world that recognises human rights, labour standards, and a sustainable environment.